Page MenuHomeFreeBSD

 which the code would actually remove only if in the first supplementary

 group slot, doesn't change behavior.
-Moreover, saving up one slot is
+Moreover, we are going to regain

 Diff Detail